devdigital/git-flow-standard-version/README.md

 * If you need to fix a critical bug in production, then you need to create a hotfix
 * These are branches off of `master` and can be created with `git flow hotfix start <version>` - as a hotfix is a *fix*, you can just increment the patch version number from the last completed release, e.g. if `master` is release 1.0.1, then create a `hotfix/1.0.2` branch
 * You must then update the `package.json` file to in the hotfix branch to match the hotfix branch version number (otherwise the `develop` branch will not have its version updated when you finish the hotfix, and the tagging will fail on the next release start)
-* Note **you should not** run `standard-version` as you do not wish to update the `CHANGELOG.md` - the hotfix will be included in the next release `CHANGELOG.md`
+* **You should not** run `standard-version` as you do not wish to update the `CHANGELOG.md` - the hotfix will be included in the next release `CHANGELOG.md`

 # Finishing the hotfix

 * Once you have made the hotfix, you should then merge it into `master` and back into the `develop` branch using `git flow hotfix finish <version>`
-* This does mean you lose the ability to do pull requests on hotfixes, and it also means you need push permission to `master` to be possible.
+* This does mean *you lose the ability to do pull requests on hotfixes*, and it also means you need push permission to `master` to be possible.
 TODO: are there ways around this?
 * **You should not** run `standard-version` when your hotfix is merged into master, as the fix will be included in the *next* release version calculation and in the *next* `CHANGELOG.md`